Code414/MERN_Overview/README.md

 Notes and codes related to HTML, CSS, JavaScript and React

 HTML
---> Hyper Text MArkUp Language
+--> Hyper Text MarkUp Language
 --> Basic Building Block
 --> Skeleton/Description of a web page